Luxembourg Resistance: Multiple "Resistances"

-"The Resistance" never existed as a unified entity, instead resistance was constituted into several separate Resistance organisations.
+"The Resistance" never existed as a unified entity; instead resistance was constituted into several separate Resistance organisations.
 The war did not unify the country any more than it had been previously, although more people became conscious of their national identity, and several collective victories, such as the strike of 1942 and the failed referendum of 1941 proved that cooperation was possible.
 The Resistance was above all a regional phenomenon: each organisation had its geographical base, and none operated across the whole country.
+While the different Resistance entities were united in their common goals of freeing the country from Nazi German occupation and safeguarding Luxembourgish independence, they had different forms of organisation, ways of working, and political visions for a post-war Luxembourg.

 Politically, two tendencies in the Resistance can be distinguished, one left-wing (including the Communist Party of Luxembourg) and one right-wing (LVL, LPL Clervaux, Unio'n).
 There were also organisations that had no particular political programme, which mostly occupied themselves with practical matters; as well as a large number of resistants who were not affiliated to any organisation.

-The Communist Party of Luxembourg (PCL) hesitated for a long time before taking up hostilities against the German occupier, due to its loyalty to the Soviet Union, which itself was not at war with Germany until June 1941.
-From May 1942, the PCL advocated the policy of the popular front against the fascists, but also continued to have other political goals in mind, and saw the social democrats as a political rival.
+The Communist Party of Luxembourg (KPL) hesitated for a long time before taking up hostilities against the German occupier, due to its loyalty to the Soviet Union, which itself was not at war with Germany until June 1941.
+From May 1942, the KPL advocated the policy of the popular front against the fascists, but also continued to have other political goals in mind, and saw the social democrats as a political rival.
 The Communists saw the fight against the German occupiers as merely the first step towards a radical change of the social and political landscape.